HarshitAditya27/Cuisnte/README.md

 - When clicking on a recipe, it redirects to YouTube recommendations video for the recipe.
 - Vast collection of recipes.
+- Recipes can be saved in favourite section for further reference etc.

 ## Learnings 📝